Buying Advice Guide

 For gaming you want a GPU with 4GB of video memory at minimum, preferably 8GB and upwards.

 Your choice of GPU will depend on your CPU.
 They need to be balanced or it will bottleneck the performance of the PC.
-Bottlenecks are created when the CPU can't feed the GPU data fast enough rate to keep it busy.
+Bottlenecks are created when the CPU can't feed the GPU data at a fast enough rate to keep it busy.

 You will also need to make sure your power supply is powerful enough to handle the GPU and that your case is long enough.